dd2480-spring-2025-group-1/assignment-2/README.md

 Optionally, you can find the VS code extensions for Black formatter and Flake8 linter [here](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter) and [there](https://marketplace.visualstudio.com/items?itemName=ms-python.flake8).

-Despite the ability to run the application locally, it is highly recommended to use [Docker](https://www.docker.com/) for active development or service deployment:
+You should now be able to run the application!
+Despite the ability to serve the application locally, it is highly recommended to use [Docker](https://www.docker.com/) for active development or service deployment:
 ```bash
 # start development (with hot reload)
 make docker_dev